1966 Challenge Cup final

 Saints humble the Old Enemy

-This was a game where Saints were far too powerful for their old rivals in virtually every department and one important aspect in particular.
-In Wigan’s Challenge Cup semi-final hooker Colin Clarke was sent off for ‘technical offences’ in the scrum and was banned for one match – the final!
+This was a game where Saints were far too powerful for their old rivals in virtually every department and one important aspect.
+In Wigan's Challenge Cup semi-final hooker Colin Clarke was sent off for technical offences in the scrum and was banned for one match which was the final!
 Wigan had no specialist hooker, having sold their former number nine Bill Sayer to St. Helens before the Cup deadline in January.
-Needless to say, Saints won the scrums hands-down and could even concede penalties knowing they would get the ball back from the ensuing scrum following the kick to touch.
+Predictably, Saints won the scrums hands-down and could even concede penalties knowing they would get the ball back from the ensuing scrum following the kick to touch.

 Cup presented by Harold Wilson

 It was also a game when Len Killeen, Saints' South African wingman, kicked the longest-ever goal at Wembley, from ten yards inside his own half, which totally demoralised the Wigan team.
 In fact, Saints were always in the driving seat and scored the first try when second-rower John Mantle got on the end of a stunning set-piece move to crash over the try-line.
 At half-time it was 9-2, Wigan replying with a penalty from Gilfedder, but it was Saints who were well in control in front of a crowd of over 98,000.